sergeyshpadyrev/setup-idris/README.md

 # Github action for Idris setup

 This action sets up a working environment for [Idris](https://www.idris-lang.org/) programming language. <br/>
-It's based on `idris2` version of the language.
+It's based on `idris2` version of the language. <br/>
-The deprecated version `idris` is not supported
+The version `idris` is deprecated and not supported

 ## Usage
 ```yaml